 With the initial vision to provide affordable housing for low-income earners in urban centers who could otherwise be unable to secure a permanent residence for themselves, the Authority has in recent years expanded its services to include mortgage financing for middle to high-income earners.

-To provide temporary accommodation for those who could not afford loans.
+- To provide temporary accommodation to those who could not afford loans.

 - 17,000 families (34% of urban population) benefited from housing programs.

 - HA produced about 830 serviced sites.
 700 mortgages.
 1800 rental flats

 - New policy statement adopted by Board and Government.

 - Public Rental Board was separated from the Housing Authority.

 - Loan agreement signed between Housing Authority, Government, World Bank and Asian Development Section.

 - Out-sourced functions of the Planning and Development section.

 - Reduction of interest rate from 11.5% to 6% for all customers earning below $6,500 annually.